Back to Archive

 Key Differences in Perspectives:

-1. Focus on Policy vs. Strategy: RootsAction criticizes the DNC autopsy report for focusing on ad spending and fundraising, rather than policy positions or political context.
-The counter-response agrees with this critique but extends it to both major parties, arguing that a substantive, issues-based focus is needed in politics.
+1. Focus on Policy vs. Strategy: RootsAction criticizes the DNC's report for focusing on ad spending and fundraising instead of policy and political context.
+The counter-response agrees that a substantive, issues-based focus is necessary but also emphasizes the current political trend of prioritizing power and resources over principles and ideas.

 Conservative Perspectives